samuraijane/dc-builders/week19/3-saturday/class/excercise/README.md

 3) Each color should have a hex code and a "LOCK/UNLOCK" button
 4) Clicking the "Randomize Colors" buton should only randomize the colors of the unlocked sections

-Includes Bootstrap v4 for styling convenience.
+You can include Bootstrap v4 for styling convenience.
 If you want an example of how to design your HTML, check out https://codepen.io/anon/pen/LqXPbB?editors=1000

 ## Hints